Oil and Gas come at a Heavy Price to South Texas

 Not only are small businesses struggling to provide for the boom of customers.
 Road crews are having trouble keeping pace with needed repair.
 “We cannot keep up with the road damages, our funding has been cut a lot and we just can’t repair the damages as fast as they are happening,” says David Salazar, the Texas Department of Transportation Area Engineer for Dimmit County.

-Travelers through this area of Texas are dealing with hazardous potholes, and debris in the road and it is a challenge to navigate them, especially at twilight hours and at night.
+Travelers through this area of Texas are dealing with hazardous potholes and debris in the road and it is a challenge to navigate them, especially at twilight hours and at night.
 Drivers must either take their time or be very familiar with the roads to stay safe.
+You can check out The Katy News blog article on the most popular cars in Texas to see what the locals drive in these rough terrains.

 Salazar attributes the damages to oversize loads that are not properly permitted and late night travel on roads that are not familiar to the drivers.
 In the past three months, Salazar mentioned that there has been five semi rollovers, luckily there have not been any major injuries or oil spills reported.
 TXDOT, while behind, still maintains the roads on a priority basis.